Catalog Description

 Laboratory Objectives:

-2. Demonstrate basic techniques in biotechnology, hematology, and microbiology.
+2. Perform basic techniques in biotechnology, hematology, and microbiology.

-4. Design and carry out an experiment implementing the scientific method and employing basic data collection and analysis procedures.
+4. Design and conduct an experiment using the scientific method with appropriate data collection and analysis.

-5. Demonstrate basic skill in live and post-mortem animal evaluation for health, conformation and identification of anatomical parts.
+5. Evaluate live and post-mortem animal for health, conformation, andĀ anatomical identification.

-6. Demonstrate the proper procedure for artificial insemination, embryo transfer, and methods of testing animal products for contamination.
+6. Demonstrate proper procedures for artificial insemination, embryo transfer, and testing of animal products for contamination.

 General Education Information